jamesmontemagno/work-from-home-setup/README.md

 * Blue Yeti Nano - $100 - https://amzn.to/395En9c
 * Blue Yeti - $130 - https://amzn.to/2woFSlp
 * With either of these I highly recommend that they have a place where it can be really close to them or an Arm Mount is great and some of these have combos

-### Headset
-If you don't have a desk or prefer a headset just literally any headset that is like $20 will work

 ### Stand alone Mics
 * MXL 770 - $70 - https://amzn.to/2QAfLyV